zooplus/zoo-web-components-docs/zoo-modules/components/zoo-searchable-select.md

 	<input id="inserted-input" slot="input" type="text" placeholder="Select options"/>
 </zoo-searchable-select>

 > Note: `id` and `for` attributes on native elements are optional when you do not care about accessibility.
+> `inputlabel` and `selectlabel` slots are optional as well, since they are used only by screen readers.

 ## Attributes